• Kracker Archive

 Plt Off.
 Jean Noizet was killed when his Spitfire crashed into the Hincks Plantation, Nr.
 Lilleshall, 3 miles South West of Newport.
 The Air Accident investigation placed the cause as 'pilot error due to misjudgement'.

-Plt Off Henry Maurice Goldsmit 151928 RAFVR, was later KiA.
+Plt Off.
+Henry Maurice Goldsmit 151928 RAFVR, was later KiA.
 On the 3rd November 1944 he was attacking transport and troops in Holland, flying Spitfire XI PT963 with 349 Squadron, when he was hit by flak and crashed at Klundert.

-We received an email in August 2013 regarding this loss, a Mr. Hugh Richardson contacted us and advised that a small memorial was erected for P/O. Noizet at the edge of the Rednal Airfield.
+We received an email in August 2013 regarding this loss, a Mr. Hugh Richardson contacted us and advised that a small memorial was erected for Plt Off.
+Noizet at the edge of the Rednal Airfield.
 He maintains this and every Remembrance Day he places a memorial cross on the plaque - one pilot, never forgotten.

-Notes: P7304 Spitfire was built at the Castle Bromwich Works and fitted with the Merlin XII Engine.
+Note: P7304 Spitfire was built at the Castle Bromwich Works and fitted with the Merlin XII Engine.
 The Wartime Aircraft Recovery Group based at Sleap Airfield recovered some pieces in 1977, including the Merlin XII engine and they have them on show at their museum, as well as many other interesting exhibits

 Above left - Merlin engine recovered in 1977 and right other pieces from the cockpit